-Solution for injection in cartridge The solution is clear, colourless to slightly yellow and free of particles. pH of 3.0 - 4.0.
-Osmolality: 62,5 mOsm/kg
+Solution for injection/infusion The solution is clear and colourless or almost colourless to slightly yellow, practically free from visible particles. pH of 3.0 - 4.0.

 4. CLINICAL PARTICULARS

 4.1 Therapeutic indications

 Treatment of motor fluctuations ("on-off" phenomena) in patients with Parkinson's disease which are not sufficiently controlled by oral anti-Parkinson medication.